Life asks a lot of you. Support shouldn't.

 The consumer wellness app market is vast.
 Calm and Insight Timer have tens of millions of users.
 Headspace is prescribed by doctors.
 But here's the thing.

-Generic wellness apps do not distinguish between a grounding practice appropriate for someone in early stabilization and an activating breathwork session that could destabilize a client who is not yet resourced enough to process what surfaces.
+Generic wellness apps do not distinguish between a grounding practice appropriate for someone in early stabilization and an activating breathwork session that could destabilize someone who is not yet resourced enough to process what surfaces.

 The breath is one of the few tools that can shift physiological state with measurable, immediate effect.
 But only if it's built right.